pic

 Dictionaries are collections of key-value pairs, exhibiting three distinctive features:

-• The keys of dictionaries can be any object: strings, numbers, and other objects are possible.
+• Dictionary keys can be any object: strings, numbers, and other objects are possible.

-• Dictionaries are mutable: you can modify, add, and remove elements.
+• Dictionaries are mutable: elements can be modified, added, and removed after creation.

-• Dictionaries are unordered: keys don't have any order attached.
+• Dictionaries are unordered: keys have no inherent order.

 some_dict = Dict(3 => 10, 4 => 20)